spirospi/Learning-Expiriments/Data-Analysis/USA-Mexico-working-Hours/README.md

 #Headline

-First EDA project using the USA + Mexico hours dataset.The project covers basic EDA
+First EDA project using the USA + Mexico hours dataset.The project covers basic EDA.

 Step 1: We import the csv file,we use head to see the first 5 rows